netsoc/webspaced/docs/index.md

 !!! tip
-    If you are familiar with SSH and would prefer to use public key authentication, you can run
+    If you are familiar with SSH and would prefer to use public key authentication, you can run `netsoc webspace init --ssh`.
+An SSH server will be installed along with your Netsoc account's public key (you must have added an SSH key to your account previously).
+A port forward will be created so you
-    `netsoc webspace init --ssh-key /path/to/key.pub`.
-An SSH server will be installed along with your public key.
-A port forward will be created so you can connect directly.
+    can connect directly.
 Otherwise, don't worry!
 You can install an SSH server later by following [this guide](guides/port_forwarding/).